Have you considered a career as a physician but lack the required science classes?

 It is strongly recommended that students complete the medical school requirements before taking the Medical College Admission Test (MCAT)and before applying to medical school.
 The science classes include two semesters each of general chemistry, organic chemistry, physics and biology.
 We recommend two additional biology classes (chosen from cell biology, microbiology, anatomy, physiology, and genetics).
 A student who begins in the summer semester can complete the classes in sequence in about a year.
 After taking the MCAT and applying to medical school there is a gap year while waiting to learn about acceptance and matriculation to medical school.
 Many students will seek jobs in health-care or research and take additional classes that are beneficial for medical school such as biochemistry, immunology, neurobiology, and/or cell physiology.

 As a returning student enrolled in an intensive science program, taking classes in a supportive environment is essential.
 Chemistry classes have built-in small group sessions (Drill) that meet weekly to review lecture material with a teaching assistant.
-The Enhanced Learning Center on campus offers supplemental instruction and on-site tutoring which is open to all enrolled students.
+Class+, the Center for Learning and Student Success, offers supplemental instruction and on-site tutoring to all enrolled students.

 Health Profession Experience